BorrowSanitizer/docs/src/dev/guide.md

 ./x.py test src/tools/bsan/bsan-driver
 ```

 Our [CI pipeline](https://github.com/BorrowSanitizer/rust/blob/bsan/.github/workflows/build.yml) checks for formatting before building and testing our toolchain on each of our supported architectures.
 Before opening a a pull request, make sure to run `./x.py fmt` and execute each of our test cases.
-All pull requests should be made using the branch `BorrowSanitizer/bsan` as the base for comparison.
+All pull requests should be made using the branch [`BorrowSanitizer/bsan`](https://github.com/BorrowSanitizer/rust/tree/bsan) as the base for comparison.

-Be extra careful to select the correct branch when using GitHub since the interface defaults to submitting a pull request against the main branch of the Rust toolchain!
+Make sure to select the correct branch when using GitHub, since the interface defaults to submitting a pull request against the main branch of the Rust toolchain!
 All pull requests must pass our CI pipline.
 External pull requests must be reviewed by a member of the team.